Interstate 280 (California): History

 A direct freeway connection between I-280 and I-80 was never completed.
 I-280 was planned to run along The Embarcadero underneath the Bay Bridge approach/I-80 to connect to SR 480 and then loop back to the Bay Bridge approach/I-80 near 1st Street.
-However, the segment of I-280 between 3rd Street and SR 480 was never built.
-This left I-280 terminating in midair at 3rd Street, along with ramp stubs at 5th Street that were intended to connect to the second proposed location of a parallel bay bridge (which was also never built).
-This also caused the completed freeway segment from the Bay Bridge approach/I-80 near 1st Street to The Embarcadero to be signed as part of SR 480 instead of I-280.
-After the 1989 Loma Prieta earthquake, plans to connect I-280 to I-80 were formally abandoned, the earthquake-damaged Embarcadero Freeway was torn down in 1991, and the northern terminus of I-280 was reconfigured to the present-day King Street on/offramps in 1997.
+The segment of I-280 between 3rd Street and SR 480 was never built, leaving the I-280 structure terminating in midair at 3rd Street, with ramp stubs at 5th Street that were intended to connect to a parallel bay bridge (also not built).
+This caused the completed freeway segment from the Bay Bridge approach/I-80 near 1st Street to The Embarcadero to be signed as part of SR 480 instead of I-280.
+After the 1989 Loma Prieta earthquake, plans to connect I-280 to I-80 were abandoned, the earthquake-damaged Embarcadero Freeway was torn down in 1991, and the north end of I-280 was reconfigured to the present-day King Street on/offramps in 1997.

-The interchange at the beginning of I-280 at I-680 and US 101 in San Jose was constructed years before its completion.
-The three flyovers, with no connecting ramps, stood as a 110 ft monument to inefficiency for years in the 1970s, becoming the butt of local jokes.
+The interchange at the beginning of I-280 at I-680 and US 101 in San Jose was built years before its completion.
+The three flyovers, with no connecting ramps, stood as a 110 ft monument to inefficiency for years in the 1970s, becoming the butt of jokes.
 The highlight prank occurred in January 1976, when a 1960 Chevrolet Impala was placed on the highest bridge overnight, where it obviously would be impossible to drive.
-The following day, San Jose City Councilmember Joe Colla was photographed standing next to the car, an image that was circulated across many newspapers.
+The following day, San Jose City Councilmember Joe Colla was photographed standing next to the car, an image that appeared in many newspapers.
 It has been suggested this stunt nudged the state of California to find the funds to complete the freeway.
 The ramps opened five years later in 1981.
 In 2010, a resolution was introduced in the state legislature to name it the Joe Colla Interchange in memory of the late councilmember.

-In 2021, University of California, Davis researchers published a report on wildlife-vehicle collisions based on California Highway Patrol and insurance data over the past five years, according to which five of the 20 1 mi stretches of highway in the state with the highest costs for this reason are on I-280, the worst being between San Bruno and Cupertino.
+In 2021 University of California, Davis, researchers published a report on wildlife-vehicle collisions based on California Highway Patrol and insurance data over the past five years, according to which five of the 20 1 mi stretches of highway in the state with the highest costs for this reason are on I-280, the worst being between San Bruno and Cupertino.